 During my time as a military spouse, I have experienced a variety of emotions.
 Happiness during homecoming.
 Sadness during a deployment.
 Getting excited about a new duty station or promotion.
 Loneliness when a friend moves away.

 There are a lot of different emotions we feel during the time that our spouse is serving in the Military.
 One emotion that we can feel, even if we don’t want to, is jealousy.

-This can happen when you least expect it.
-Jealousy can happen over a deployment schedule, a promotion, a pcs or just life in general.
+Jealousy can happen when you least expect it.
+Jealousy can happen over a deployment schedule, a promotion, a pcs, or just life in general.
 You can be happy for someone and still feel that green-eyed monster creep up.
-It can be hard when you are waiting for something to happen, and that very thing you are waiting for happens to someone else, you can feel jealousy coming up.
+When you are waiting for something to happen, and that very thing you are waiting for happens to someone else, you can feel jealousy coming up.

-Jealousy happens, but it is what we do with it that matters.
+Jealousy happens, but what we do with those feelings is what really matters.

 Some years are going to be better than others.
 That is the nature of Military life.

 Think about everything you have and all the amazing experiences you have been through in the past.
 Remember that even if it feels like everyone else has more than you do, others have less.
-There is always someone going through something worse.

 Try not to let jealousy rule you.
 Focus on what is going well in your life and work on what you don’t like.
 Let go of anything you don’t have control over.
 It simply isn’t worth your energy if you can’t do anything about it anyway.

 The feeling of jealousy can creep up on you, but you don’t have to let jealousy win.
 Take a step back, write about what you are feeling in your journal, and know that seasons change all the time during military life.
 One moment you are in the midst of another deployment and the other you are on a family vacation celebrating their return.